chabucher/CPSC_351_Assignment1/README.md

 # CPSC_351_Assignment1

-# Charles Bucher
+Charles Bucher

-# To build, simply run: make all
+To build: make all